This guide will help you answer the Care Certificate standard 10.1h Describe the nature and scope of harm to and abuse of adults at risk.

 Example 3: Impact and Response

 “The impact of harm and abuse on adults at risk can be severe and long-lasting.
 Physical injuries can lead to chronic pain, while psychological abuse might cause long-term mental health issues like depression or post-traumatic stress.
-If I suspect any type of abuse, I know it’s crucial to follow our safeguarding protocols immediately.
+If I suspect any type of abuse, I know it’s essential to follow our safeguarding protocols immediately.
 This means reporting the concern to my supervisor or designated safeguarding lead so that appropriate action can be taken promptly.
 It’s all about ensuring the safety and well-being of those we support.”

 Example 4: Ethical and Legal Considerations